High from Delaware

 Is this marriage?

 Mr. D says I have a tendency to project my stress onto our relationship, and he may be right.
 Sometimes when we smoke at night, I find myself unable to get comfortable in his arms, or on the couch, or in the bed.
-I just sit there, on edge, anxious and tense, wondering why I can’t relax, and it compounds the already growing feelings of inadequacy and insecurity that mar my Groundhog’s Day existence, where every day is the same, and I never feel good enough at home or at work, and I wonder if I’m arrogant for wanting more for our life, or ambitious for dreaming big.
+I just sit there, anxious and tense, wondering why I can’t relax, which compounds the growing feelings of inadequacy that mar my Groundhog’s Day existence, where every day is the same, and I never feel good enough at home or at work, and I wonder if I’m arrogant for wanting more for our life, or ambitious for dreaming too big.

 I told Mr. D that I was sorry if I take my woes out on him, and he said it’s okay, that at least I don’t express it on the kids, or at my job, or with my parents.
 And then I wondered, is that marriage?
 Is that what we do for the ones we love?
 Absorb some of their stress while they get their shit together?